Upscalers

 The RetroTINK line of devices that range from affordable linedoubleing (480p) solutions, to fully featured scalers with CRT mask emulation and high resolution output.
 All are “plug and play” solutions that requires no tweaking – Just plug them in and they work!

-Open Source Scan Converter
+Open Source Scan Converter / OSSC Pro

 GBS-Control